SandfordAE/SandfordAE/README.md

 ### Hi there ....

-There's not a lot here for public access but feel free to
+Unfortunatly a lot of the repos are private as I primarily use Github for testing, but some of the more reusable pieces (nothing fancy) I've made public, If you would like access to any of the private repos then please feel free to get in touch for an access token,

+Also, you may wish to
-Check out my [SandfordAE.github.io](https://sandfordae.github.io/) Page.
+Check out my [SandfordAE.github.io](https://sandfordae.github.io/) Page for more information about the repos and me.

 ***